 Consider the following examples:

 - Four .vrb files are inactive and can be offloaded:

 - Six .vrb files and a .vbk file belong to an inactive chain and can be offloaded:

 The structure of the backup chains can be different.
-That depends on whether your backups were created using the per-VM method (for more information, see Per-VM Backup Files) or as a single storage, with all VMs placed into a single file.
+That depends on whether your backups were created using the per-machine method (for more information, see Per-Machine Backup Files) or as a single storage, with all VMs placed into a single file.
 The type of the backup chain structure does not affect the offload process.

 For more information on how Veeam Backup & Replication creates and manages backup chains, see Backup Chain.